demasy/Oracle-FNDLOAD-Loader/README.md

 # Oracle FNDLOAD Loader

-The Generic Loader (FNDLOAD) is a concurrent program that can move Oracle E-Business Suite data between database and text file representations.
-The loader reads a configuration file to determine what data to access.
-For information on specific configuration files consult the Open Interfaces Guide for your product group.
-The following sections describe the operation of the Generic Loader.
+The Generic Loader (**FNDLOAD**) is a powerful Oracle E-Business Suite (EBS) concurrent program designed for transferring configuration data between **databases** and **human-readable text files** with the **.ldt** extension.
+This utility facilitates the automated migration of Application Object Library (AOL) objects, significantly reducing the need for manual reconfiguration across Development (DEV), Test (UAT), and Production (PROD) environments.

+The **FNDLOAD** utility utilizes a **configuration file (.lct)** that defines the structure and access methods for **extracting** and **uploading** data.
+This process ensures seamless and error-free migrations of various components, including menus, responsibilities, profile options, concurrent programs, workflows, and more.

 <br>